Chu-Bra!!: Manga

 Chū-Bra!! was written and illustrated by Yumi Nakata.
 It was serialized in Futabasha's Comic High! magazine from January 22, 2007, to April 22, 2011 and the chapters collected into 7 tankōbon volumes.

 Anime

 An anime television series adaptation animated by Zexcs aired on AT-X from January 4 to March 22, 2010.
 It uses two pieces of theme music; the opening theme is "Choose Bright!!" by Minori Chihara, Minako Kotobuki, Sayuri Yahagi and Yoko Hikasa, while the ending theme is "Shy Girls" by Chihara, Kotobuki, Yahagi and Hikasa.
 The last episode uses "We Know" by Chihara, Kotobuki, Yahagi, and Hikasa as an end theme.

+English release

+This series is licensed by Media Blasters in North America and streamed on Crunchyroll.
+The English dub of Chu-Bra! will be released on home video on March 11, 2025.